-- Information about each leg of the trip, including public transportation, walking and in some cases driving legs. - Opal fare calculation information. - Instructions for navigating between legs (such as paths, ramps, escalators and stairs that need to be traversed). - Service alert information.
-This is the same information that is returned with the add\info API call, but related to the specific journey. - Map display information.
-That is, a list of coordinates that represents the path the vehicle takes (or in the case of a walking leg, the path to walk). - A list of every stop a vehicle makes while travelling from the leg's starting stop to its finishing stop. - Wheelchair accessibility information.
+- Information about each leg of the trip, including public transportation, walking and in some cases - driving legs. - Opal fare calculation information. - Instructions for navigating between legs (such as paths, ramps, escalators and stairs that need to be traversed). - Service alert information.
+This is the same information that is returned with the add_info API call, but related to the specific journey. - Map display information.
+That is, a list of coordinates that represents the path the vehicle takes (or in the case of a walking leg, the path to walk). - A list of every stop a vehicle makes while travelling from the leg's starting stop to its finishing stop. - Wheelchair accessibility information. - On Demand Bus services may be returned by the Trip Planner API, depending on the customer journey criteria.
+Refer to the Data Handling: On Demand Bus section of this document for special handling of these trip results. - Travel in Cars data may be returned by the Trip Planner API, depending on the customer journey criteria.
+This information is specific to the rail network.
+Please refer to section 2.6.2 for further details. - Travel by bike using cycling paths may be returned by the Trip Planner API, depending on the customer journey criteria.

-Example: Performing a Trip Planner Request
+4.3.1 Performing a Trip Planner Request